BlaineDev/431-classes-2022/class03/README.md

 :---: | :------------: | :---: | :--------------:
 03 | [Slides for Class 03](https://thomaselove.github.io/431-slides-2022/class03.html) | 2022-09-06 | [Quarto for Class 03 slides](https://thomaselove.github.io/431-slides-2022/class03.qmd)

+### Extra Materials for Class 03

+- [431-first-r-template.Rmd](data/431-first-r-template.Rmd) is the **template** I will start with in developing today's materials.
+- [431-class03-all-code.Rmd](data/431-class03-all-code.Rmd) is a revision of the template that includes all of the code I will develop today in [the slides](https://thomaselove.github.io/431-slides-2022/class03.html).
+- [quick_survey_2022.csv](data/quick_survey_2022.csv) contains the data from our [Quick Survey in Class 02 (pdf)](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class02/431_surveyhandout_2022-09-01.pdf) for you and for students in the 2014-2021 versions of 431.

 ## Announcements

 To come.